david-alvarez-rosa/personal-website/content/posts/devirtualization-and-static-polymorphism.md

         ret
 ```

-Those extra loads are potential cache misses, and the indirect branch is
-harder for the CPU to predict.
-More importantly, because the call
-target isn't known statically, the compiler generally can't inline `foo`
-or propagate constants from the caller into its body.

 ## Devirtualization {#devirtualization}

-The process by which the compiler statically determines which override a
+In some cases, the compiler is able to statically deduce which override
-virtual call will hit is called _devirtualization_.
-When it can prove
+a virtual call will hit.
+In those cases, it will _devirtualize_ the
-at compile time which implementation will be used, it can skip the
-`vtable` lookup and emit a direct call instead.
+call and emit a direct call instead (skiping the `vtable`).
+For

-For example, devirtualization is straightforward when the dynamic type
+example, devirtualization is straightforward[^fn:2] when the runtime type
-is clearly fixed:
+is clearly fixed.

 ```cpp
 struct Base {